Enterprise mobility has been the best answer to all enterprise problems and questions. However, new questions has arisen in its place.

 With the business processes being mobile, mobility with work has become the standard, mobilizing the whole business process.

 It is important to target the end user, which in this case are the employees who are going to use this app, which in turn will benefit your company.
 However, most enterprises focus on the business needs more.
-This is why most enterprise strategy fails.
+This is why mobile apps fail.
 Channel your energies towards prioritizing what kind of app is the most beneficial for your company rather than just focusing on the business needs.